How to Lose Weight Over 40: A Luxe Guide for Women

 Intermittent Fasting: Worth the Hype?

 The concept is simple: you eat during a specific window (like 8 hours) and fast for the remaining hours (16 hours, including sleep).
 This can help with insulin sensitivity and might support cellular repair processes.
+Many of us probably do intermittent fasting to an extent without even realizing it.
+For example, if you eat dinner and don’t snack after 7 pm, and then eat breakfast the next day at 7 am, you are doing a 12/12 IF schedule.

 The Real Talk on IF